-This model is similar to the Bigtable and HBase models, and can be used to store data such as metadata or data for big data applications.
+This model is similar to the Google Cloud Bigtable and HBase models, and can be used in multiple scenarios such as metadata and big data storage.
 The Wide Column model supports features such as max versions, TTL, auto-increment primary key column, conditional update, local transaction, atomic counter, and filter.
-For more information, see Overview.|
+For more information, see Wide Column model.

-This model is optimized for storing time series data, and can be used to store data generated from scenarios such as IoT device monitoring, device data collection, and machine monitoring.
+This model is designed to store time series data generated from multiple scenarios such as IoT device monitoring, device data collection, and machine monitoring.
 The TimeSeries model supports automatic indexing of time series metadata and time series query by various composite conditions.
-For more information, see Overview.|
+For more information, see TimeSeries model.

-This model is optimized for storing message data, and is suitable for storing message data generated from IM applications and feed streams.
-This model can meet the specific requirements of message data, such as message order preservation, storage of large numbers of messages, and real-time synchronization.
+This model is designed to store message data and is suitable for storing message data generated from IM applications and feed streams.
+This model can meet the specific requirements of messaging processes, such as message order preservation, storage of large numbers of messages, and real-time synchronization.
 This model also supports full-text search and Boolean query.
-For more information, see Overview.|
+For more information, see Timeline model.

 Alibaba Cloud provides a user-friendly web-based console for Tablestore.
 For more information, log on to the Tablestore console.

 SDKs are provided for popular programming languages, such as Java, Go, Python, Node.js, .NET, and PHP.
 For more information, see SDK overview.

-|Tablestore command-line interface (CLI)||Supports operating Tablestore with simple commands.
+Tablestore allows you to perform operations by running simple commands.
 For more information, see Start the Tablestore CLI and configure access information.

 Computing and analysis

 You can use the MaxCompute client to create an external table and use the external table to access Tablestore data.

 You can use Spark to perform complex computing and analysis on Tablestore data that is accessed by using E-MapReduce (EMR) SQL or DataFrame.

 You can use Hive or Hadoop MapReduce to access a Tablestore table.

 You can use Function Compute to perform real-time computing on the incremental data in Tablestore.

 You can use Realtime Compute for Apache Flink to access source tables, dimension tables, or result tables in Tablestore to compute or analyze the data of your big data applications.

 The SQL query feature provides a unified access interface for multiple data engines.
-You can use the SQL query feature to perform complex queries and analytics on data in Tablestore in an efficient manner.
+You can use the SQL query feature to perform complex queries and analysis on data in Tablestore in an efficient manner.